 2. Gather supplies needed for PIV removal, including two sterile 2x2 gauze packages, an absorbent pad, tape or non-adhesive self-adhering wrap.

-Discontinuing the Intravenous fluids and removal of the peripheral intravenous catheter.

 3. Return to the patient’s bedside, set the supplies down on the counter and wash hands as described in step 1.1.

 3.1.
 Position the bedside stand or the over-bed table on the same side as the peripheral insertion site and place the supplies on the table.